Add your Insight

 Finally, we would like to hear your assessment of what we can learn with regards to (a) possible IA of pandemic strategies and (b) IA in more standard situations, including for example in land-use and transport planning.
 What lessons should we take on board as IA practitioners?
-If you want to reply to these or you have other relevant questions, please send an EoI by 19 June 2020 to either Thomas B Fischer ([email protected]) or Alexandra Jiricka-Pürrer ([email protected]), specifying author(s), affiliation, email, draft title and brief summary (circa 300 words) of the intended paper.
+If you want to reply to these or you have other relevant questions, please send an EoI by 19 June 2020 to either Thomas B Fischer ([email protected]) or Alexandra Jiricka-Pürrer (a[email protected]), specifying author(s), affiliation, email, draft title and brief summary (circa 300 words) of the intended paper.

 Looking to Publish your Research?

 We aim to make publishing with Taylor & Francis a rewarding experience for all our authors.
 Please visit our Author Services website for more information and guidance, and do contact us if there is anything we can help with!